 Ensure healthy lives and promote wellbeing for all at all ages.

-Each year, we serve over five billion meals.
+Each year, we serve over five and a half billion meals.
 By pursuing our passion for wellbeing and nutrition, we are committed to helping our consumers and employees adopt a more balanced lifestyle.

 Achieve gender equality and empower all women and girls.